2.6

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact stated that while the vehicle was parked, the contact became aware that the front windshield A-pillar trim on the passenger's side was fractured.
-The vehicle was taken to the dealer; however, the contact was informed that the parts were not yet available.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
+The contact stated that the driver's side windshield exterior A-pillar trim had separated from the vehicle.
+The local dealer was contacted.
+The vehicle was not repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the failure.
-The failure mileage was 75,000.
-VIN tool confirms parts not available.
+The manufacturer was not made aware of the issue.
+The failure mileage was approximately 56,000.

 Explorer